KC Man Sentenced to 10 Years for Illegal Firearm

-KANSAS CITY, Mo. - Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for illegally possessing a firearm after he was arrested following a hit-and-run in a stolen vehicle and a police chase in which officers were injured.
+KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for illegally possessing a firearm.

-Rashod L. James, 20, of Kansas City, was sentenced by U.S. District Judge Dean Whipple to 10 years in federal prison without parole, which is the statutory maximum penalty.
+Thomas D. Clegg, 29, of Kansas City, was sentenced by U.S. District Judge Beth Phillips to 10 years in federal prison without parole, the statutory maximum sentence.

-This case was prosecuted by Assistant U.S. Attorney Christina Y. Tabor.
-It was investigated by the Kansas City, Mo., Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+This case was prosecuted by Assistant U.S. Attorney D. Michael Green.
+It was investigated by the Kansas City, Mo., Police Department.

 Project Ceasefire, launched in October 1999, is a cooperative initiative by federal and local law enforcement and the Kansas City Crime Commission that targets for federal prosecution persons who unlawfully use or possess firearms.